Mistral (wind): Cause

 A map showing the force of the mistral one day in November 2008.
 The wind reached a speed of 80 kph, with average speeds of more than 50 kph near Marseille.

 The mistral takes place each time there is an anticyclone, or area of high pressure, in the Bay of Biscay, and an area of low pressure around the Gulf of Genoa.
 When this happens, the flow of air between the high and low pressure areas draws in a current of cold air from the north which accelerates through the lower elevations between the foothills of the Alps and the Cevennes.
 The conditions for a mistral are even more favorable when a cold rainy front has crossed France from the northwest to the southeast as far as the Mediterranean.
 This cold, dry wind usually causes a period of cloudless skies and luminous sunshine, which gives the mistral its reputation for making the sky especially clear.
 There is also, however, the mistral noir, which brings clouds and rain.
 The mistral noir occurs when the Azores High is extended and draws in unusually moist air from the northwest.

-The long and enclosed shape of the Rhône Valley, and the Venturi effect of funnelling the air through a narrowing space, is frequently cited as the reason for the speed and force of the mistral, but the reasons are apparently more complex.
-The mistral reaches its maximum speed not at the narrowest part of the Rhône Valley, south of Valence, but much farther south, where the Valley has widened.
-Also, the wind occurs not just in the Valley, but high above in the atmosphere, up to the troposphere, 3 km above the earth.
+The long and enclosed shape of the Rhône Valley, and the Venturi effect of funnelling the air through a narrowing space, are frequently cited as the reasons for the speed and force of the mistral, but the reasons are apparently more complex.
+The mistral reaches its maximum speed not at the narrowest part of the Rhône Valley, south of Valence, but much farther south, where the valley has widened.
+Also, the wind occurs not just in the valley, but high above in the atmosphere, up to the troposphere, 3 km above the earth.
 The mistral is very strong at the summit of Mont Ventoux, 1900 meters (6300') in elevation, though the plain below is very wide.
 Other contributing factors to the strength of the mistral are the accumulation of masses of cold air, whose volume is greater, pouring down the mountains and valleys to the lower elevations.
 This is similar to a foehn wind, but unlike a foehn wind the descent in altitude does not significantly warm the mistral.
 The causes and characteristics of the mistral are very similar to those of the Tramontane, another wind of the French Mediterranean region.